Noah-Albers/Light-Block-Studio/WebApp/README.md

 TODO: Make sure templates can be selected without references (So they wont retreive updates)

 TODO: Test Steps, MultiLed procedures
-TODO: Improve serial debugger (Use duplicated send protocol to ensure no or less glitches)
 TODO: Create nodes for all modules

-TODO: For Googles, define a direction (Side).
+TODO: For Goggles, define a direction (Side).
 Such that turn off right goggle actually does the right and not the left one

 TODO: Add switch to disable code optimisations for the cpp compiler (Can be used to get readable code that can be build up on)